jaanga/lib/db/readme.md

 2013-11-06 ~ Theo

-* Changed name from docSimple to docBrowser - more secific
+* Changed name from docSimple to docBrowser - more specific
 * Greatly simplified the functionality